andrewtrivette/civics-city/README.md

 ## /serverless/archive911

-This Lambda function captures and archives 911 incidents in S3
+This function captures and archives 911 incidents in S3

 ## /serverless/archiveGDOT

-This Lambda function captures and archives GDOT crash incidents
+This function captures and archives GDOT crash incidents

 ## /serverless/cityProxy